space-concordia-robotics/robotics-prototype/README.md

 (venv) $ pytest
 ```

-To remove dev packages you just installed using `setuptools`:
+To remove the package you just installed using:
 ```
-(venv) $ python setup.py develop --uninstall
+(venv) $ pip uninstall robot
 ```

 **DISCLAIMER:** This issue with module imports via `pytest` was the motivating factor to change the project directory structure.
 For this technique to work, the 'source' code must live inside (nested) a main directory (usually named the same as project directory name or other suitable representative identifier such as **robot** in this case).
 The `src` subdirectory was renamed because it made no sense when importing a package module by name like `import src.basestation.Motor`, which has no meaning/place in a module semantic context (`import robot.basestation.Motor` is much more appropriate).
 Most Python projects do not use a `src` directory unless it's for storing their source code that eventually gets compiled to binary (i.e. such as `.c`, `.h`, etc.. files).
 Also, `base-station` was renamed to `basestation` because Python no-likey dashes in import statements.